 If your family tree is missing some branches, then sign up for “Exploring Ancestry.com”, a

 workshop devoted to teaching the basics of this online family history resource.
-The workshop will be held from 5:30 to 6:45 p.m. on the 2nd Thursday of each month.
-The next class will be on Thursday, January 10, 2019.
+The workshop will be held from 5:30 to 6:45 p.m. on Thursday, April 18, 2019.
+Future classes will be held on the first Friday of each month from 11:30 a.m. to 12:45 p.m.
 Develop the skill sets needed for online genealogical research.
 Learn how to navigate the different learning centers and databases.
 Discover family tree members using Ancestry.com tools such as vital, census, military, and immigration records.
 The site is free to library patrons when used on the library’s computers.
-Register online at myhuntsvillelibrary.com or contact Mary, Adult Services Coordinator, at 936-291-5471.
+Limit 4 per session.
+This program is for adults 17 and older.
+Register here or contact Mary Kokot, Adult Services Coordinator, at 936-291-5471.

 Please clickhere to find adult computer classes available at HPL.